You may have heard that SEO is essential when you want to increase traffic to your website.

 Links have been a critical aspect of SEO as long as Google has existed.

-Essentially, links work as ‘votes’ telling Google that other sites think your content is useful and relevant.
+Links work as ‘votes’ telling Google that other sites think your content is useful and relevant.

 The more high-quality, relevant links you acquire, the higher your site will likely rank for related key terms.